On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

 We then conduct misinformation pollution on the corpus for both NQ-1500 and CovidNews.
 For each question, we generate one fake document to be injected into the corresponding natural corpus, separately under each setting introduced in Section~\ref{sec:mis_gen_setting}.
 We then evaluate ODQA under both the clean and polluted corpora, using the standard Exact Match (EM) to measure QA performance.

 The statistics of the clean corpus and the polluted corpora for each setting are presented in Table~\ref{stats}.
-The volume of the injected fake passages, as indicated in the percentage column, is microscopic compared to the size of the original corpora.
+The volumes of injected fake passages, as indicated in the percentage column, are small in scale compared to the size of the original corpora.